 Welcome!
-We are sure that you will find the AMSI VRS supervisor experience a highly rewarding opportunity.
+We are sure that you will find the AMSI SRS supervisor experience a highly rewarding opportunity.
 You will guide an undergraduate student through their first research project and conference presentation, giving them a taste of the possibilities of a future research or industry career.

 As a supervisor, you will be responsible for: